abelleradaryl/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?
     DOM (Document Object Model) is a representation of the HTML elements of a webpage.
 2. What is an event?
     Whenever something happens in the browser such as scroll through a page or clicking a button the browser knows about it and creates an event object.
-The event object contains information about the event that fired
+The event object contains information about the event that fired.
 3. What is an event listener?
     An event listener listens for a specific event to happen.
 An event listener is designed to process a specific event.
 4. Why would we convert a NodeList into an Array?
     To be able to use array methods on the NodeList.
 Such as .map, .reduce, etc.
 5. What is a component?
-    Component is a function
+    Component is a function.